rdyar/tdfc/_desserts/rocky-road-cake.md

 Mix in order given:

-3/4 cup shortening (or 6 Tablesppons "lighter Bake" or 1/2 cup oil and 1/4 cup shortening)
+3/4 cup shortening (or 6 Tablespoons "lighter Bake" or 1/2 cup oil and 1/4 cup shortening)
 1 cup sugar

 2 eggs